 Working for us

 The Race Equality Foundation is transforming public services across the UK, using evidence to improve the outcomes for communities experiencing discrimination and disadvantage.
-We have staff working in offices in London.
+Our office and training centre is in London.

 Trustee recruitment 2021

 We are currently recruiting for several new Trustees, including a Chair of Trustees.
 The advert and role descriptions are below.

 The Race Equality Foundation is a dynamic and forward-thinking national charity tackling racial inequality across public services to improve the lives of Black, Asian and minority ethnic communities.
 We believe that everyone should be provided with the opportunities to flourish.

 We do this by exploring what we know about discrimination and disadvantage and developing interventions to overcome barriers and promote equality in health and social care, housing, communities and more.
 We share good practice through training, conferences and written material and intervene in national debates and programmes – for example, our work with the Independent Inquiry into Child Sexual Abuse.